survivejs/webpack-book/manuscript/developing/02_webpack_dev_server.md

 * WDS can be integrated to an existing Node server using a middleware.
 This gives you more control than relying on the command line interface.
 * WDS does far more than refreshing and HMR.
 For example proxying allows you to connect it with other servers.

-In the next chapter, you make it harder to make mistakes by introducing JavaScript linting to the project.
+In the next chapter, you learn to compose configuration so that it can be developer further later in the book.